ROW Harvesting and Mowing

 - On right of way adjacent to agricultural demonstration or research plots.

-Contact the representative serving the area nearest where you would like to harvest grass to receive assistance in processing your permit application.
+Contact the representative serving the area nearest where you would like to harvest hay to receive assistance in processing your permit application.

 57073 U.S. 30 E.